DKLynch/SereniTee/README.md

 ## What is SereniTee?
 SereniTee is a relaxing, low poly take on procedurally generated mini golf across ever-expanding vibrant, spiritful backdrops.

-SereniTee is an entirely solo project I've worked on over the past couple of months and I'm happy to finally have something presentable and almost in a fully-releasable state.
+SereniTee is an entirely solo project I've worked on over the past few months and I'm happy to finally have something presentable and almost in a fully-releasable state.

 ![MarsDay](Images/MarsDay.gif)